This post’s a followup to the one about my proposed Book’s theme and vision statement.

 Five Questions A Self-Publisher Must Ask…

-While working on the book theme, Jason ‘@GoodPeopleJapan‘ Ball, sent Mark a great link about “Writing a One-Page Business Plan: 5 Questions a Self-Publisher Must Ask“.
+While working on the book theme, Jason ‘@GoodPeopleJapan‘ Ball, sent me a great link about “Writing a One-Page Business Plan: 5 Questions a Self-Publisher Must Ask“.

-As the content is directly related to his self-publishing plans he’s going to answer them here:
+As the content is directly related to his self-publishing plans I’m going to answer them here:

-1) Mark wants to write a book that teaches people how to use self-coaching skills for life and career change.
+1) I want to write a book that teaches people how to use self-coaching skills for life and career change.

 Career changes in his 20s (in UK) and 40s (in Japan), along with a study of personal growth and coaching skills, have provided him with knowledge worth sharing.
-Additionally, he wants to leave a legacy to his daughter in the form of this book.
+Additionally, I want to leave a legacy to my daughter in the form of this book.

-2) He will write about how to self-coach a career change using just five rules.
+2) I will write about how to self-coach a career change using just five rules.

 4) Success in this project means “self-published using just five rules.”
-It’s his first book, so he will be pleased to see his name in print.
+It’s my first book, so I will be a wee bit pleased to see my name in print.